 Bloodstream infection

+Bloodstream infections are often a secondary infection relating to infection somewhere else in the body, for example a wound, urinary tract, chest or medical device-related infection, such as a catheter or an intravenous tube.
 If MRSA bacteria enter into the bloodstream from your skin, they can affect almost any part of the body.
 They can cause:

-severe joint problems (septic arthritis),
+2. severe joint problems (septic arthritis)

-bone marrow infection (osteomyelitis),
+3. bone marrow infection (osteomyelitis)

-internal abscesses anywhere within the body,
+4. internal abscesses anywhere within the body

-pneumonia, or
+6. pneumonia, or

-infection of the heart lining (endocarditis).
+7. infection of the heart lining (endocarditis)

 Causes of MRSA infection